AppDaemon/appdaemon/docs/AD_API_REFERENCE.rst

 the specified time.
 If time is not supplied, the callback will start a minute from the time that ``run_minutely()`` was executed.

+pin = (optional)
+''''''''''''''''

+True or False

+If True, the callback will be pinned to a particular thread.

+pin_thread = (optional)
+''''''''''''''''

+0 - number of threads -1

+Specify which thread from the worker pool the callback will be run by.

 \*\*kwargs
 ''''''''''

-Arbitary keyword parameters to be provided to the callback function when it is invoked.
+Arbitrary keyword parameters to be provided to the callback function when it is invoked.

 Examples